 It’s basically almost impossible to get a response for your email, and there isn’t any other way for you to contact the help desk.
 So, good luck with that.
 Naturally, you can also use the FAQ, which is available on the site.

-Our Hola VPN review has found this support to be one of the worst we’ve encountered.
+We’ve found this support to be one of the worst we’ve encountered.

-Let’s recap some facts we’ve already mentioned in this Hola VPN review.
 To use this VPN service for free, you have to agree to become a peer.
 This means you’ll be an integral part of the P2P network of the Hola VPN global empire.

 If you don’t like this idea, you can always choose the Luminati service.
 We have no clue yet why the Hola VPN Plus version would be any better than the free.
 Nevertheless, here are their pricing plans: